Initial from a Breviary (British Library, Stowe 12, f. 297v)

 And sweter be the birdin that hangis upon thee.

 In branch and flower such another

 I know not of, in wood nor copse.

 Sweet be the nails, and sweet be the tree,

 And sweeter be the burden that hangs upon thee.

 dulce pondus sustinet.

-The manuscript in which this verse is preserved belongs to Merton College, Oxford, and you can look at the page of the manuscript on which the verse appears right here.
+The manuscript in which this little English translation of Crux Fidelis is preserved belongs to Merton College, Oxford, and you can look at the page of the manuscript on which the verse appears right here.
 It starts on the second line down from the top of the second column, following immediately on from the same verse in Latin (the first line of the second column begins 'Dulce lignum').
 The manuscript originally belonged to John Sheppey, Bishop of Rochester, who died in 1360; it contains sermons in Latin by Sheppey and other preachers from fourteenth-century Oxford, and the sermons are interspersed with English verses like 'Steadfast cross'.
 Preachers like Sheppey regularly used bits of English verse in their sermons - and in the case of friars like William Herebert, whole translations of Latin hymns.
-(If you can make any sense of the manuscript page, you might be able to see that the text which follows it is a translation of 'Ave maris stella').

 The cross as tree of life (BL Stowe 39, f.
 23v)